MCNewsTools/MCServerStatus-WordPressWidget/readme.txt

 Please close plugins with the same function, this plugin use `xPaw/PHP-Minecraft-Query`.

 == Changelog ==
+= 1.3.2 =
+* Update Text Domain.
+* Not updated from version 1.3.0, need to reset Widget.

 = 1.3.1 =
 * Update load_plugin_textdomain.
 * Not updated from version 1.3.0, need to reset Widget.